 Consider a Plan B

-So Plan A didn’t work out, but did you have a Plan B arranged?
+So Plan A didn’t work out for Bounce Back from Bad Grades, but did you have a Plan B arranged?
 Regardless of whether you just had the vaguest thought of different choices, now would be a great time to start looking into alternatives a little more closely.

 Consider Another Route into Work